Mystery Rites

 a secret is not very significant when seen by the light of day.
 It is essential that it be kept a secret.
 The mystes is distinguished by the fact that non-mystai, the uninitiate, live alongside him.

-Burkert argues that the structural function of mystery secrecy — creating an inside/outside boundary — is itself the primary psychological mechanism of initiation, independent of any revealed content.
+Burkert argues that the structural function of secrecy — the boundary between initiate and non-initiate — is psychologically and socially constitutive of the mystery, independent of whatever content the secret holds.

 Burkert, Walter, Homo Necans: The Anthropology of Ancient Greek Sacrificial Ritual and Myth, 1972thesis